Keep the festive slump at bay with our holiday wellness tips on how to look after your body & mind during this busy time of year

 "It’s easy to binge watch ‘90s Christmas films all afternoon, but this can get boring and leave you in a funk after several days," says Monty Simmons, a personal trainer, specialising in flexibility, coordination and strength training.

 You might not get the chance to hit the gym, but moving when you can and switching things up can all help get your steps in and count towards the NHS guidelines for adults aged 19-64 of 150 minutes of moderate intensity activity, spread over four to five days a week.
-"Stoke your appetite before a meal by going for a walk," he suggests.
+"Build up your appetite before a meal by going for a walk," he suggests.
 "Doing something practical like taking the dog for a walk or building a fire, or something enjoyable like walking around Christmas markets and light exhibitions, will give your movement purpose."

 Cold outside?
 "Push back the sofa and try an online fitness class – it could be a welcome escape from the chaos or you could get other willing family members to join you," adds Monty.

 Looking for your next workout?
 Check out our round-up of the best at-home classes.
+And if you fancy stocking up the home gym, take a look at our guide to the best home workout essentials.

 "If you can’t commit to a whole workout, get up between films or during ad breaks to pop some washing in the machine, run upstairs to test out that new gift you got in your stocking or simply go to the kitchen and put the kettle on," he recommends.
 When time is short, try "exercise snacking" – isolated one-minute bouts of vigorous exercise performed periodically throughout the day.
 Research shows these kinds of concentrated bouts of movement may help reduce the negative effects of a sedentary lifestyle.